-- Read the document out loud – This forces you to go more slowly, so that you're more likely to catch mistakes.
+- Read the document out loud – This forces you to go more slowly meaning that you're more likely to catch mistakes.

 - Use your finger to follow text as you read – This is another trick that helps you slow down.

 - Start at the end of your document – Proofread one sentence at a time, working your way from the end to the beginning.
 This helps you focus on errors, not on content.